 As you are now well aware, RSD can be a major part of navigating ADHD.
-So if you already know you have ADHD, it’s pretty likely you also experience RSD.
-Even if you don’t have ADHD, or you aren’t sure, you can still struggle with RSD.
+So if you already know you have ADHD, it’s pretty likely that you also experience RSD.
+Even if you don’t have ADHD — or you aren’t sure —you can still struggle with RSD.

-RSD can contribute to other mental health issues, like anxiety, depression, or phobias.
+RSD can contribute to other mental health issues, like anxiety, autism, depression, OCD, or phobias.

+If you recognized yourself anywhere in this list, I hope that recognition has brought you some comfort.
 You're not alone!
 Though emotional dysregulation and RSD sometimes makes life difficult, these aren't always bad traits.

 This intensity can also impact our experiences of love and empathy, making us supportive friends.
-Being sensitive isn’t a bad thing — it means you’re in tune with others’ emotions and your heart is open.
+Being sensitive isn’t a bad thing — it means you’re in tune with others’ emotions and that your heart is open.
 And yes, I know that’s sappy hippie stuff, but I stand by it.

 Forgive yourself for being “too much.”
-You are just the right amount.